Introduction

 Enriching the Model with RFM

-This thinking leads us to eight segments total:
+This leads to eight segments:

 Eight-segment RFM model showing progression from inactive to active